Jakedavies/php-boiler/README.md

-#php-boiler
+#donation platform

 ## Instructions

-To use this php boilerplate code do the following
+To use this code do the following

 + install dependencies using composer
 + allow all ./assets to be routed straight through to their requested path